Bloggingheads.tv

-Bloggingheads.tv (sometimes abbreviated "bhtv") was a political, world events, philosophy, and science video blog discussion site in which the participants take part in an active back and forth conversation via webcam which is then broadcast online to viewers.
-The site was started by the journalist and author Robert Wright and the blogger and journalist Mickey Kaus on November 1, 2005.
-Kaus has since dropped out of operational duties of the site as he didn't want his frequent linking to be seen as a conflict of interest.
-Most of the earlier discussions posted to the site involved one or both of those individuals, but since has grown to include a total of over one thousand individual contributors, mostly journalists, academics, scientists, authors, well known political bloggers, and other notable individuals.
+Bloggingheads.tv, sometimes abbreviated "bhtv", is a political, world events, philosophy, and science video blog discussion site which the participants took part in a back-and-forth conversations via webcam, which were then broadcast online to viewers.
+The site operated as a project of the Nonzero Foundation since 2012, but the site was started by the journalist and author Robert Wright and blogger and journalist Mickey Kaus on November 1, 2005.
+Kaus later stepped back from operational duties, saying he did not want his frequent linking to the site to be seen as a conflict of interest.

-Unregistered users are able to view all of the videos which are contained on the site, while free registration is required to comment on the individual discussions, or participate in the forums.

-In April 2022, Wright announced that Bloggingheads will be ending, stating that "the era in which Bloggingheads makes sense is kinda over."
+Most of the earlier discussions involved one or both of the founders, but the site eventually grew to include more than one thousand individual contributors, mostly journalists, academics, scientists, authors, well known political bloggers, and other notable individuals.
+Unregistered users were able to view all of the videos on the site, while free registration was required to comment on discussions or participate in the forums.
+On April 2022, Wright announced that Bloggingheads would be ending, stating that "the era in which Bloggingheads makes sense is kinda over," however the site currently continues to operate.

 Format

-Bloggingheads discussions are conducted via webcam between two (or more) people, and can be viewed online in Flash format, or downloaded as WMV video files, MP4 video files, or MP3 sound files.
+Bloggingheads discussions were conducted via webcam between two or more people, and can be viewed online in Flash format, or downloaded as WMV, MP4, or MP3 files.
 New diavlogs are generally posted daily, and are all archived for future viewing.
 The diavlogs are generally broken up into a series of topics and subtopics a few minutes in length, links to which are placed below the video window to allow viewers to navigate to a given topic if they do not wish to view the whole discussion.

 Most of the discussions posted to Bloggingheads.tv involve well known (or semi-well known) journalists, bloggers, science writers, scientists, philosophers, book authors, or other specialists in segments of current world events.
 Many of the discussions are of a political nature or are related to the current political environment.
 Those with differing points of view are often matched against one another.
 Diavlogs involving guests appearing for the first time often take the form of an interview, more often than that of a discussion, with a longtime Bloggingheads contributor playing the role of interviewer.